acastroy/linuxjournal/README.md

 ## STATUS
   Status by each file or folder
 * README.md with basic information
-* Magazines, ready with original [LINUX JOURNAL](https://www.linusjournal.com/) PDF, ePub, and Mobi files (where was originally available).
+* Magazines, ready with original [LINUX JOURNAL](https://www.linusjournal.com/) PDF, ePub, and Mobi files (where was originally available) from 2005 to 2019.
-* Archive, ready with 1994 to 2018 with original [LINUX JOURNAL](https://www.linusjournal.com/) LJArchive1994-2018 compressed file.
+* Archive, ready with 1994 to 2018 from the original [LINUX JOURNAL](https://www.linusjournal.com/) 1994-2018 compressed archive file.
 * eBooks, ready with original eBook files from [LINUX JOURNAL](https://www.linusjournal.com/)

 ## TO DO